Impotence/Erectile Dysfunction (cont.)

 - A duplex ultrasound is a diagnostic technique that uses painless, high frequency sound waves to visualize structures beneath the skin's surface.
 The principle is similar to the sonar used on submarines.
 Sound waves are reflected back when they contact relatively dense structures such as fibrous tissue or blood vessel walls.
 These reflected sound waves can be converted into pictures of the internal structures being studied.

-- This procedure is usually performed before and after injection of a smooth muscle relaxing medication into the penis, which normally should significantly increase the diameter of the penile arteries.
+- This procedure is usually performed before and after injection of a smooth-muscle-relaxing medication into the penis, which normally should significantly increase the diameter of the penile arteries.
 The procedure itself is painless.
-Duplex ultrasonography is most useful in evaluating possible penile arterial disorders, but further studies of the venous drainage system as well as arterial x-rays are usually recommended if vascular reconstructive surgery is anticipated.
+Duplex ultrasonography is most useful in evaluating possible penile arterial disorders, but in those individuals considering surgery for problems with the arteries to the penis, a more invasive study, angiogram, is needed to identify the location of the damaged artery.

 - Formal neurological testing is not needed for most men.
-But anyone with a history of nervous system problems such as loss of sensation in the arms or legs and those with a history of diabetes may be asked to undergo testing.
+But anyone with a history of nervous system problems, such as loss of sensation in the arms or legs, and those with a history of diabetes may be asked to undergo testing.
+This could include an MRI imaging of the spine or electro-conductive studies to assess nerve distribution and function.

 - The sensitivity of the skin of the penis to detect vibrations (biothesiometry) can be used as a simple office nerve function screening test.
 This involves the use of a small vibrating test probe placed on the right and left side of the penile shaft as well as on the head of the penis.
 The strength of the vibrations is increased until you can feel the probe vibrating clearly.
 Although this test does not directly measure the erectile nerves, it serves as a reasonable screening for possible sensory loss and is simple to perform.
 More formal nerve conduction studies are only performed in selected cases.